HGVSnomenclature/VarNomen/_bg-material/refseq.md

 *	How should sequence variants in the mitochondrial DNA (mtDNA) be described ? (_M Paalman, Human Mutation_) :	The mtDNA genome is rather small and completely sequenced.
 Variants in the mitochondrial DNA should therefore be described in relation to a the full mitochondrial DNA sequence, i.e. for human [the _Homo sapiens_ mitochondrion, complete genome (GenBank NC\_012920.1)](http://www.ncbi.nlm.nih.gov/nucleotide/NC_012920.1){:target="\_blank"}.
 Descriptions should be preceded by "m.", like m.8993T>C. The mtDNA encodes a range of different proteins.
 Changes at protein level should be described based on a protein reference sequence, e.g. YP\_003024031.1:p.Leu156Pro.
 	:	_**NOTE**_:	for issues related to mitochondrial DNA sequences [see MITOMAP](http://www.mitomap.org/){:target="\_blank"}.

+*	For mitochondrial variants we use the format MT-ND1{NC\_012920.1}: m.[3460G>A], i.e. the gene in front of the reference sequence in curly brackets, a colon, an m and full stop and then the variant in square brackets, and a change in the protein as MT-ND1{YP\_003024026.1}: p.[(Ala52Thr)].
+To be clear, is it not longer required to report/state the gene in front of the reference sequence?
+	:	The format your give does not (nor did ever) follow HGVS recommendations.
+Correct HGVS formats are NC\_012920.1:m.3460G>A and YP\_003024026.1:p.(Ala52Thr).
+It is allowed, but not mandatory, to mention the gene affected (e.g. NC\_012920.1(MT-ND1):m.3460G>A).
+Since there are several different proteins annotated on the mtDNA reference sequence, a protein variant based on the mtDNA sequence can only be described when the gene affected is given; NC\_012920.1(MT-ND1):p.(Ala52Thr).

 *	How should variants be described in genes that produce only RNA (so no protein), e.g. ncRNA, miRNA, and others?
 	:	To describe variants in genes that produce an RNA molecule but no protein a genomic reference sequence can be used ("**g.**" description).
 When a non-coding DNA reference sequence is available, e.g. a LRG (NR\_002196.1 for the H19 transcript) or a RefSeq transcript (NR\_000020.1 for the small nucleolar RNA, C/D box 33 (SNORD33) gene), variants can be described using the prefix "**n.**" see [_Community Consultation SVD-WG002_](/bg-material/community/SVD-WG002) and [_Nucleotide numbering_](/bg-material/numbering)).